What Lies Beneath: Box office

 What Lies Beneath opened in 2,813 theaters in North America and grossed $29,702,959 for an average of $10,559 per theater.
-It reached the number one spot at the box office upon opening, beating X-Men.
+It reached the top spot at the box office upon opening, beating X-Men.
+This was the third consecutive number one DreamWorks film to open on the third weekend of July after Independence Day, following Saving Private Ryan and The Haunting.
+It had the fourth-highest opening weekend for a Harrison Ford film, behind Air Force One, Indiana Jones and the Last Crusade and Indiana Jones and the Temple of Doom, as well as the second-highest opening weekend for a Michelle Pfeiffer film, after Batman Returns.
+At that time, Ford and Pfeiffer respectively needed a box office hit after a string of flops, especially Random Hearts and The Story of Us.
+In its second weekend, the film dropped by 23%, ranking second behind Nutty Professor II: The Klumps and making $22.8 million.
+By mid-August 2000, it crossed the $100 million mark, the tenth film of the year to do so.
+With What Lies Beneath, Ford became the first and only actor to have $100 million domestic grossers released across four decades.

+In the UK, What Lies Beneath made $3 million during its opening weekend and beat Dinosaur to rank number one at the box office.
+In its next weekend, it fell into second place once Dinosaur reclaimed the top spot, declining by 20% and earning $2.2 million.
+The film then reclaimed the number one spot for its third week with $1.5 million.
+It was overtaken by Bedazzled in its fourth weekend, ranking second again and making $1.4 million.
+What Lies Beneath once again reclaimed the top spot for its fifth weekend, collecting $1.1 million and outgrossing third place newcomer Little Nicky.

 The film ended up earning $155,464,351 domestically and $135,956,000 internationally for a total of $291,420,351 worldwide, close to triple its production budget of $100 million.

 According to 20th Century Fox executive Bill Mechanic, despite the film's significant box-office gross, it was only marginally profitable for the studio: "[It was] I guess the seventh or eighth biggest movie of the year.
 [It] barely made a profit, because it was expensive to make.
 A lot of the back end of the movie goes off to the talent.
 What's left for two studios to split up is fairly minimal.
 So there's a big hit that has nothing to pay for a loss, barely enough to pay for your overheads and the cost of operations."